bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Schnorr came up with this really nice signature scheme.
 It has nice algebraic properties, like it looks elegant from a mathematical point of view in a sense, and this also makes it easier to prove it's secure, to give a formal proof of security, which means like if an attacker could forge signature under this scheme, then the attacker could also prove, sorry, could also solve the discrete logarithm problem with some side constraints and so on.
 I can't go into technical details, but this is basically roughly what the proof would show.
-Because people have studied this discrete logarithm problem on elliptic curves for a very long time, We are pretty confident that it's secure or that it's hard to solve.
+Because people have studied this `discrete logarithm problem` on `elliptic curves` for a very long time, We are pretty confident that it's secure or that it's hard to solve.
-So we are pretty confident that Schnorr signatures are hard to forge and they are actually secure.
+So we are pretty confident that `Schnorr signatures` are hard to forge and they are actually secure.
-And for ECDSA, the story is very different.
+And for `ECDSA`, the story is very different.
-There are some ways to establish proofs for the security of ECDSA, but they're really like strange models, you need a lot of machinery and a lot of strange site conditions to be able to prove something.
+There are some ways to establish proofs for the security of `ECDSA`, but they're really like strange models, you need a lot of machinery and a lot of strange site conditions to be able to prove something.
 So the confidence we really have in ECDSA signatures is really because they have been out there and nobody has really broken them so far.
 But that's totally fine, I totally agree with Peter.
 This is not a main motivation to change this thing.